xuzhuoxi/RocketDriver-Docs/pages/ManualInclude_8_RpgMaterial_en.md

   The implementation class of IElementSet provides management functions for IElement objects, which can be used for inheritance or combination.

 + Configuration data related data structures
-  + MaterialData
+  + MetaData
     Configuration data base, including Id, name, type, size constraint, description.
-  + MaterialDataDisplay
+  + MetaDisplay
-    Configuration data displays related data, including icon ID and display weight.
+    Configuration data displays related data, including icon ID 、 display weight and display quality .
-  + MaterialDataOper
+  + MetaOper
     Configuration data manipulation behavior settings, including bit-wise defined values.
     **Operation behavior settings**:
     + Assume that the 1st bit of the binary is defined as usable and the 2nd bit is defined as discardable.
     + When the value is binary (11), it means that the data definition can be used or discarded.
-  + MaterialDataWorth
+  + MetaWorth
-    Configure data value to define relevant data, including value and quality.
+    Configure data value to define relevant data, including value.
     **Value Definition**:
     + The marked unit price of the type market item.
     + For quantity comparison and calculation between different configurations.
+  + MetaValidDuration
+    Configure the data related to the validity period of the data.。
+  + MetaValidStamp
+    Configuration data valid time interval related data。

 + User data related data structures
-  + UserMaterialData
+  + UserData
-    User data base, including Id (corresponding to the Id of MaterialData), type (corresponding to the type of MaterialData), quantity
+    User data base, including Id (corresponding to the Id of MetaData), type (corresponding to the type of MetaData), quantity
+  + UserData1
+    Inherited from UserData, add the unique Id property.
+  + UserValidData
+    Inherited from UserData, adding the timestamp attribute,
-  + UserMaterialData1
+  + UserValidData1
-    Inherited from UserMaterialData, add the unique Id attribute
+    Inherited from UserValidData, add the unique Id property.

 + Calculate and notify related data structures
   + DataNum